 A common drought-avoidance strategy adopted by desert plants is an annual life cycle.
 Annual plants germinate and grow during the rainy season.
 When the ground dries up, annuals produce seeds and then die.
 Seeds lie dormant in the soil over the dry season.
 Annuals include many species of grasses and wildflowers.
 Annual plants often grow beneath desert shrubs, which provide shade, and draw water to the surface, where it can be accessed by shallow-rooted annuals.
 Prickly leaved shrubs protect annuals from grazing animals.

-Desert animals are physically and physiologically adapted to their environment.
-Animals that live far from water, like the Arabian oryx, and many birds and reptiles, get most of the water they need from their food.
+Desert animals are physically and physiologically adapted to the desert ecosystem.
+One Arabian oryx adaptation, like many animals that live far from water, is to get most of the water they need from their food.
 Additional water can be produced when food and body fat is metabolized by body cells, a process known as cellular respiration.
 The camel’s hump contains stored fat that can be used as a source of water on long journeys.
 Birds, insects and reptiles are able to conserve water by excreting highly concentrated waste, called uric acid.
 Many desert animals, such as jackrabbits, giraffes, ostriches and desert foxes, increase surface area available for heat loss with large ears, and long necks and legs.
 The hair and feathers of desert animals, found in thick layers on animals such as camels, desert sheep and ostriches, can insulate against both heat and cold.
-Sweating and panting, methods known as evaporative cooling, helps many large mammals to accelerate heat loss.
+Sweating and panting, desert adaptations known as evaporative cooling, helps many large mammals to accelerate heat loss.